Thinking back to a time when I had just returned from a fabulous mother/daughter sorority weekend with my daughter at her college.

 Settling In Takes Time

-With time and perseverance, new college students will push through and find “their place,” meet “their people”, have experiences that will make them feel at home, and begin to have — and enjoy — the experiences that initially attracted them to their school.
+With time and perseverance, new college students will push through and find “their place,” meet “their people,” have experiences that will make them feel at home, and begin to have — and enjoy — the experiences that initially attracted them to their school

-And if the reality of life at school is ultimately not what a student envisioned, the decision isn’t permanent – some may decide to leverage the learnings and transfer to a school that is ultimately a better fit.
+And if the reality of life at school is ultimately not what a student envisioned, the decision isn’t permanent – some may decide to leverage the learnings and transfer to a school that is ultimately a better fit

 Boys often seem to bond over watching or playing sports, having a beer together or just goofing around.
-And in the end, the experience is different from each person – for some it will be very smooth, and for others it will be more challenging.
+And in the end, the experience is different for each person – for some it will be very smooth, and for others it will be more challenging.

 I am sure there will be more ups and downs to come over the next three years.
 We have since heard from many other people that their children had a challenging time adjusting to college and the situation gradually changed for the better.

-As a parent wanting to pay it forward to other parents – keep all this in mind as your young adult leaves home to embark on his/her college experience.
+As a parent wanting to pay it forward to other parents – keep all this in mind as your young adult leaves home to embark on his/her college experience

-JOIN ONE OR ALL OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: